ubaldot/defrecs/stm32f4x/ADC_Readings/README.md

 3. User can type anything on its computer keyboard.
 Once `Enter` is pressed, the message is sent through the USART2.

-We used two small photo-voltaic panels connected in series and a LM335 temperature sensor as sensors.
+We used two small photo-voltaic panels connected in series and the output of such a series connection is connected to a simple voltmeter which represents our first sensor.
+Then, a LM335 temperature sensor is used as second sensor.
 Feel free to replace these sensors with whatever you want, but mind that you must have to create two new application components and adjust the publish/subscribe links, see picture below.

 # Implementation